armytag/langs/qathebo/lexicon/lexember2024.md

 How far did you have to go to find your evergreen?
 What kind of evergreen is it?
 What does it smell like, what does it feel like?
 Did you bring a partner to kiss under the mistletoe?
 If you took a small clipping, what tool did you use, what token did you leave behind, and where did you set it in your home?

 Tell us about the evergreen you found today!

+# Day 20 -- SINGING LIKE NOBODY’S LISTENING

+## Prompt

+Today we’d like you to express yourself and your voice.
+Pick your favourite song, something you know the words to, and give it your all singing through the whole thing.
+Don’t hold back!
+If the folks around you won’t mind, ignore them; if they do, find a space where you can sing your heart out, or find better friends/family and invite them to sing with you!

+What song are you singing; what genre does it belong to?
+Is it a song you’ve liked for as long as you can remember, or is it a new find you absolutely cannot get out of your head?
+Are you singing in your room, out with friends, or to the trees?

+Tell us about how you sang like nobody’s listening today!